communitiesuk/funding-service-design-account-store/README.md

 managing account roles, a cli command is also provided to enable role updates to be made without requiring a browser.

+Via the terminal or SSH run:

+    flask update-account-roles ROLES

-Just add an escaped stringified JSON object to the environment variable ASSESSMENT_PROCESS_ROLES with a set of email/role key-value pairs that you want set.
+... where ROLES is an escaped stringified JSON object with a set of email/role key-value pairs that you want set.

 For example:

-    export ASSESMENT_PROCESS_ROLES='{\"a@example.com\":\"ASSESSOR\",\"b@example.com\":\"LEAD_ASSESSOR\"}'

-Then via the terminal or SSH run:

-    flask update-account-roles
+    flask update-account-roles "{\"a@example.com\":\"ASSESSOR\",\"b@example.com\":\"LEAD_ASSESSOR\"}"

 This will update the role for the required users.
 NOTE - the account for the email must already exist in the DB